ContextMapper/contextmapper.github.io/_docs/language-reference/subdomain.md

  * GENERIC_SUBDOMAIN

 ### Domain Vision Statement
-With the _domainVisionStatement_ keyword you can specify the vision statement for this subdomain, according to the DDD Domain Vision Statement pattern.
+With the _domainVisionStatement_ keyword you can specify a vision statement for domains and subdomains, according to the DDD [Domain Vision Statement](/docs/domain-vision-statement/) pattern.

 ### Entities
 In order to provide further details about your subdomain and which domain objects are part of it, you can use entities within a subdomain.
 Note that the used _Entity_ rule is integrated from the [Sculptor DSL](http://sculptorgenerator.org/).